 Internal medicine physicians are specialists who apply scientific knowledge and clinical expertise to the diagnosis, treatment, and compassionate care of adults across the spectrum from health to complex illness.

 At least three of their seven or more years of medical school and postgraduate training are dedicated to learning how to prevent, diagnose, and treat diseases that affect adults.
 This basic training qualifies them to practice internal medicine, and you may see these physicians referred to by several terms, including "internists" or "doctors of internal medicine."
 But don't mistake them with "interns," who are doctors in their first year of residency training.
-Internists are sometimes referred to as the "doctor's doctor," because they are often called upon to act as consultants to other physicians to help solve puzzling diagnostic problems.
+Internists are sometimes referred to as the "doctor's doctors," because they are often called upon to act as consultants to other physicians to help solve puzzling diagnostic problems.

 Some internists choose to take additional training to "subspecialize" in a more focused area of internal medicine.
-Subspecialty training (often called a "fellowship") usually requires an additional one to three years beyond the basic three year internal medicine residency.
+Subspecialty training (often called a "fellowship") usually requires an additional one to three years beyond the basic three-year internal medicine residency.
 Although physicians who have completed additional training in a particular area of internal medicine are frequently referred to by their area of subspecialty focus (for example, those who subspecialize in diseases of the heart are usually called “cardiologists”), all share the same basic internal medicine training and like general internists are also considered “internists.”
 The training an internist receives to subspecialize in a particular medical area is both broad and deep, and qualifies them to manage very complex medical issues and in many cases perform advanced clinical procedures.

 Magnolia Health Care